 Most wage disputes in South Carolina and across the country fall into these categories.

 Failure to pay: South Carolina law prohibits unauthorized deductions from a paycheck.
 Employers can’t, for example, dock pay for shortages in a cash register unless there’s a written policy.
-Failure to pay wage disputes also can occur if a struggling company is unable to meet payroll.
+Failure to pay wage disputes also can occur if a company can’t meet payroll.

 Final pay: South Carolina has strict requirements for pay when an employee leaves, either voluntarily or after a firing.
 The worker must receive all wages within 48 hours or on the next regular pay day, not to exceed 30 days.
 If a company fails to do so, the former employee can sue and might collect triple the amount of unpaid wages plus court and attorney’s fees.

 Classification: There are exceptions to minimum wage, including pay for young workers, full-time student and supervisors.
 At times disagreements arise over whether an employ is in the correct category.
-This most commonly occurs in the case of supervisors, who employers claim are salaried and so exempt from overtime pay when they should really be getting time and a half for overtime hours worked.
+This most commonly occurs in the case of supervisors, who employers claim are salaried and exempt from overtime pay.

 Break time: South Carolina doesn’t require a lunch hour or breaks.
 Companies that offer either should make sure workers are completely off duty during those times.
 Eating lunch at a desk and answering phones between bites is work, not a break.